mucasali/Dokumi/README.md

   3. Insert Content of Document

-     * you will see the Title in show content (number 2)
+     * you will see the Content in show content (number 2)

   4. Click Button insert to Save your Documentation